 Ballpark, 40 Euros a day on food if you want to enjoy yourself and stay conscious of the wine & apertivo.
 Also, almost all restaurants have a service charge or bread charge of 1 or 2 euros and water costs money.

-Have a great trip! over 6 years ago
+Have a great trip! almost 7 years ago

 I'm Italian, living in Rome and Milan.